roberddd/batchgenie/landing-page/docs/index.md

         - Import objects, collections, and materials from multiple blend files at once.

 - **Exporting**:
-    - Batch export objects, collections, and materials to blend files with ease.
+    - Batch export objects, collections, and materials to blend files.
 You can choose to export them as individual blend files or combine all selected assets into a single blend file.
-This feature is directly integrated into the Asset Browser for seamless access and functionality.
+This feature is directly integrated into the Asset Browser for seamless access and functionality, but is also available inside the 3D View for exporting assets directly from your current scene.

 - **Utilities**:
     - Utilities are available for working with your current blend file and are integrated into the Asset Browser for quick access.
-    - Tools for bulk updating material settings such as Displacement and eevee specific settings.
+    - **Change Material Settings**: Bulk updating material settings such as Displacement and eevee specific settings.
-    - Node Attribute Changer: Target various nodes or custom node-groups within materials to change socket values, set specific colors, or use random values for seed sockets.
+    - **Node Attribute Changer**: Target various nodes or custom node-groups within materials to change socket values, set specific colors, or use random values for seed sockets.
-    - Replace Node Utility: Replace existing 'Shader Editor' nodes with custom Node-Groups.
+    - **Replace Node Utility**: Replace existing 'Shader Editor' nodes with custom Node-Groups.
-    - Unconnected Nodes Finder: Identify unconnected nodes within materials and batch delete them if needed.
+    - **Unconnected Nodes Finder**: Identify unconnected nodes within materials and batch delete them if needed.
-    - Find Zero Strength Nodes: Search for Normal Map, Bump, and Displacement nodes with zero values, potentially affecting material appearance.
+    - **Find Zero Strength Nodes**: Search for Normal Map, Bump, and Displacement nodes with zero values, potentially affecting material appearance.
-    - Color Space Validator: Verifies image textures for correct color space settings, with an option to automatically fix any issues.
+    - **Color Space Validator**: Verifies image textures for correct color space settings, with an option to automatically fix any issues.
+    - **Convert Images**: Convert images in the selected source to your desired format, supporting bulk processing within Blender's current project or from a specified directory, and optionally downscale images during the process.
-    - Reload Images: Update externally edited images in Blender, ensuring they refresh correctly.
+    - **Reload Images**: Update externally edited images in Blender, ensuring they refresh correctly.
+    - **Relink Converted Images**: This utility helps you update Blender's links to images that have been converted to a different file format.
-    - Tagging Utilities: Easily add and remove tags for Assets in the Asset Browser.
-The Smart Tag feature lets you choose to add tags like dimensions, triangle and vertex counts, and texture resolution, offering detailed Asset information.
+    - **Tagging Utilities**: Easily add and remove tags for assets in the Asset Browser.
+The Smart Tag feature lets you choose to add tags like dimensions, triangle and vertex counts, and texture resolution, offering detailed asset information.
-    - Metadata Adjustment: Easily adjust metadata in the Asset Browser, allowing batch additions of description, license, copyright, and author.
+    - **Metadata Adjustment**: Easily adjust metadata in the Asset Browser, allowing batch additions of description, license, copyright, and author.
-    - Move Asset: Organize your Assets efficiently by moving them to the correct Asset Catalogs with a single click, without having to open each individual Asset Blend file.
+    - **Move Asset:** Organize your assets efficiently by moving them to the correct Asset Catalogs with a single click, without having to open each individual asset Blend file.
-    - Load previews from disk:  Directly load custom asset preview images from a specified directory.
+    - **Load previews from disk**:  Directly load custom asset preview images from a specified directory.
-    - Pack Textures: Easily pack textures for assets in the Asset Browser with a single click.
+    - **Pack Textures**: Easily pack textures for assets in the Asset Browser with a single click.
-    - Set Origin: Quickly set object origins.
+    - **Set Origin**: Quickly set object origins.
-    - Plus a few other small utilities!
+    - **Export Asset Details to Excel**: Export detailed information about your assets from the Asset Browser into an Excel file for easy analysis and management